eepgxxy/eepgxxy.github.io/_posts/blog/2017-03-21-index-indexedDB.markdown

 };
 {% endhighlight %}

 It is already obvious that the *index* in *indexedDB* is a query tag for search.
 You must manually create them for later use.
 The *index* can also be clearly seen in the browser developer tools under the *Application* section for Google Chrome.
-It is of course in other browsers but the section name may be different.
+It is of course in other browsers as well, but the section name may be different.